Woodwardia prolifera: Description

 Their fronds are between 1.5 – 3m in length and can vary in colour from green to orange.
 They have pink-orange plantlets.
 These evergreen plants usually grow in chalky, acidic soil under light shade.

 They are also a diploid species.
 Their spores are between 75 – 78 microns long and their guard cells are between 35 – 51 microns long.

 Taxonomy

 This species is known by the names W. orientalis var. prolifera or var. formosana.
 Although its possible to visually distinguish, they are closely related to and are sometimes confused with Woodwardia orientalis.

 Cultivation

 This species is a popular plant in horticulture.
-It has gained the Royal Horticultural Society's Award of Garden Merit.
+It has gained the Award of Garden Merit from the Royal Horticultural Society.

 They can be propagated by pegging down their fronds and then letting the plantlets or bulbils create roots before removing them from the frond.
 The bulbils or plantlets can also be planted separately although high humidity is required.
 They can also be easily propagated with spores.